UFC on FOX: Werdum vs Browne: Predictions & Analysis

 A few statistical edges stand out.
 Mein throws significantly more leather — a 5.0 sig. strike per minute gap.
 Perpetuo is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Perpetuo has tighter striking defense, making opponents miss more often.

 The Pick: Jordan Mein over Hernani Perpetuo.
-The model is firm on this one: Mein at 76%.
+We're leaning Mein here at 73%, a solid but not overwhelming edge.

 Dustin Ortiz vs Ray Borg